Myanmar: What can we expect from Aung San Suu Kyi trial? | DW | 30.09.2021

 The corruption trial is scheduled to begin this Friday.
 If convicted, 76-year-old Suu Kyi faces up to 15 years in prison for this charge alone.

-Observers like David Scott Matthieson, an independent analyst who has been working on conflict, peace, and human rights issues in Myanmar for over 20 years, say there is no question that Aung San Suu Kyi's is a show trial.
+David Scott Matthieson, an independent analyst who has been working on conflict, peace and human rights issues in Myanmar for over 20 years, said there was no question that Suu Kyi's was a show trial.

-The military junta, and especially its supreme leader Min Aung Hlaing, wants to prevent Aung San Suu Kyi's return to politics forever.
+The military junta, and especially its supreme leader, Min Aung Hlaing, wants to prevent Suu Kyi's return to politics forever.

 And a single conviction would be enough to ensure that she no longer leads the party to participate in the elections that the military regime has promised for August 2023.